Actuarial Standard of Practice No. 56

 1. actual experience properly modified to reflect the circumstances being modeled, to the extent actual experience is available, relevant, and sufficiently reliable;

-2. other relevant and sufficiently reliable experience, such as industry experience that is properly modified to reflect the circumstances being modeled, if actual experience is not available or relevant, or is not sufficiently reliable;
+2. other relevant and sufficiently reliable experience, such as industry experience that is properly modified to reflect the circumstances being modeled, if actual experience is not available, relevant, or sufficiently reliable;

 3. future expectations or estimates, including those derived from market data, when available and appropriate; and